haiwera-silk-cd/magento-devdocs/guides/v2.2/comp-mgr/install-extensions/b2b-installation.md

 After installing the {{site.data.var.b2b}} extension, follow these instructions to launch {{site.data.var.b2b}}.

 ### Start message consumers
 The {{site.data.var.b2b}} extension uses MySQL for message queue management.
-If you want to enable the B2B **Shared Catalog** feature, you must start the corresponding message consumers after installation.
+If you want to enable the B2B **共享类目录** feature, you must start the corresponding message consumers after installation.

 1. List the available message consumers: